Deriving Deligne-Mumford Stacks with Perfect Obstruction Theories: The Algebraic Case

 \subsection{Background}

-Throughout this paper, the following assumption will be made with regard to the $\infty$-category $\Cat{C}$ in question.
+Throughout this paper, the following assumption will be made with regard to the $\infty$--category $\Cat{C}$ in question.

-\begin{ass} Let $\Cat{C}$ be a symmetric monoidal stable $\infty$-category equipped with a $t$-structure satisfying the following assumptions \cite[Constr.
-8.4.3.9]{HigherAlgebra}: \begin{enumerate}[(i)] \item The $\infty$-category $\Cat{C}$ is presentable. \item The tensor product $\otimes \colon \Cat{C} \times \Cat{C} \to \Cat{C}$ preserves small colimits separately in each variable. \item The full subcategory $\Cat{C}_{\geq 0} \subseteq \Cat{C}$ contains the unit object and is closed under tensor products. \end{enumerate} \end{ass}
+\begin{ass} Let $\Cat{C}$ be a symmetric monoidal stable $\infty$--category equipped with a $t$--structure satisfying the following assumptions \cite[Construction 8.4.3.9]{HigherAlgebra}: \begin{enumerate}[(i)] \item The $\infty$--category $\Cat{C}$ is presentable. \item The tensor product $\otimes \colon \Cat{C} \times \Cat{C} \to \Cat{C}$ preserves small colimits separately in each variable. \item The full subcategory $\Cat{C}_{\geq 0} \subseteq \Cat{C}$ contains the unit object and is closed under tensor products. \end{enumerate} \end{ass}

 Denote by $\CAlg (\Cat{C})$ the category of commutative algebra objects in $\Cat{C}$.
 We will make constant use of several fundamental facts proven in \cite{HigherAlgebra}.
 The first concerns the existence of a cotangent complex in such a situation.
-Lurie proves that in this generality for every commutative algebra object $A \in \CAlg(\Cat{C)}$ there exists a cotangent complex $L_A$ which is an $A$-module \cite[Thm.
-8.3.4.18]{HigherAlgebra}.
+Lurie proves that in this generality for every commutative algebra object $A \in \CAlg(\Cat{C)}$ there exists a cotangent complex $L_A$ which is an $A$--module \cite[Theorem 8.3.4.18]{HigherAlgebra}.
+Note that in the case where $A$ is an $\IE_{\infty}$--ring, the homotopy groups of $L_A$ are the topological Andr\'e--Quillen homology groups of $A$, and in characteristic different from zero these do not have to coincide with classical Andr\'e--Quillen homology groups.
 The second concerns the question what the cotangent complex classifies.
-It turns out that maps from the cotangent complex $L_A$ of an object $A \in \CAlg (\Cat{C})$ to an $A$-module $M[1]$ correspond to square-zero extensions of $A$ with fiber $M$.
-To make a precise statement we recall the following definitions from \cite[Sect.
-8.4]{HigherAlgebra}.
+It turns out that maps from the cotangent complex $L_A$ of an object $A \in \CAlg (\Cat{C})$ to an $A$--module $M[1]$ correspond to square-zero extensions of $A$ with fiber $M$.
+To make a precise statement we recall the following definitions from \cite[Section 8.4]{HigherAlgebra}.